-It is possible that the UK will leave the EU on 31 October 2019, or even before this date if the EU withdrawal agreement is ratified by both sides before then.
-Until then, the UK will remain a member of the EU.
-In April 2018 the UK ratified the UPC Agreement, indicating an intention to be part of the Unified Patent Court and Unitary Patent system when it comes into force.
-However, signatories to the UPC Agreement are required to be EU member states, so it is unclear how the UK’s participation in the Unified Patent Court could be achieved after Brexit without requiring revisions to the UPC Agreement.
-Therefore, if the UK does indeed leave the EU as planned, there are likely to be significant delays in terms of implementation of the UPC.
+Following the results of the UK General Election on 12 December 2019, it is highly likely that the UK will leave the EU in January 2020.
+Previously, the UK ratified the UPC Agreement, indicating an intention to be part of the Unified Patent Court and Unitary Patent system when it comes into force.
+However, signatories to the UPC Agreement are required to be EU member states, so it is currently unclear how the UK’s participation in the Unified Patent Court will be achieved after Brexit without requiring revisions to the UPC Agreement.
+Therefore, in light of an imminent Brexit, there are likely to be significant delays in terms of implementation of the UPC.

 We will, of course, continue to keep you updated of progress towards implementation of the UPC.
 In the meantime, for more information please see our in-depth overview.